 In August 2018, the Company released 135 claims to better refine its land position.
-As a result, the Company controls 948 placer claims located in blocks to the south, east and north of Albemarle Corp.'s ("Albemarle") existing lithium brine operation.
-In their entirety, the claims controlled by Pure Energy as of September 1, 2018 occupy approximately 94 km2 (9,400 hectares or 23,228 acres).
+As a result, the Company controls 950 placer claims located in blocks to the south, east and north of Albemarle Corp.'s ("Albemarle") existing lithium brine operation.
+In their entirety, the claims controlled by Pure Energy as of September 1, 2018 occupy approximately 94 km2 (9,400 hectares or 23,360 acres).

-All 948 claims are located on unencumbered public land managed by the federal Bureau of Land Management ("BLM"), and shown in the claim map below in figure 2.
-Of these, 541 claims representing about 4,400 hectares are owned by the Company or its subsidiaries as the claimant, and 407 claims representing about 5,000 hectares are leased through option agreements.
+All 950 claims are located on unencumbered public land managed by the federal Bureau of Land Management ("BLM") and shown in the claim map below in Figure 2.
+Of these, 541 claims representing about 4,400 hectares are owned by the Company or its subsidiaries as the claimant, and 409 claims representing about 5,000 hectares are leased through option agreements.

-Under the Agreement, SLB has the obligation to maintain all 948 claims in good standing with the Bureau of Land Management and Esmeralda County.
+Under the Agreement, SLB has the obligation to maintain all 950 claims in good standing with the BLM and Esmeralda County.